AkBKukU/udev-device-setup-demo/README.md

 ### 1. Change keys to unusual keys

 We're going to bind keys to trigger commands.
-This is not specific to one device like the key rebinding you did with udev.
+This is may not be specific to one device like the key rebinding you did with udev.
 So you don't really want to use keys you're likely going to need to press.
 For your custom device you can take a shortcut and use keys that don't exist on most keyboards now.
 There are F-keys that go beyond 1-12, all the way up to f-24 in fact.
 You can use those as virtual keys for our shortcuts to eliminate the possibility of overriding a key